-POLICY 6: Pavements & Pedestrians
+POLICY 8: Pavements & Pedestrians

-Pedestrian access in the Area will be maximised by:
+Pedestrian access in the Area shall be maximised by development that:

 - i.
-The provision of safe and wide pavements, giving the maximum possible space to pedestrians. - ii.
-The setting back of new developments from the pavement, with the aim of giving additional pavement space. - iii.
-The removal of clutter and obstructions. - iv.
-Improvements to the existing network of paths in the Area and the provision of new paths, particularly in and around the Growth Area.
+Provides safe and wide pavements, giving the maximum possible space to pedestrians. - ii.
+Is set well back from the pavement, with the aim of giving additional pavement space. - iii.
+Improves the existing network of paths in the Area. - iv.
+Provides new paths, particularly in and around the Growth Area, and new crossings over the railway lines.

-RECOMMENDATION: in support of Policy 6 the following actions are proposed.
+RECOMMENDATION: in support of Policy 8 the following actions are proposed.

 - i.
-A survey of pedestrian movements around the three stations to inform and provide improvements for pedestrians in this area. - ii.
+The removal of clutter and obstructions from pavements and paths in the Area. - ii.
+A survey of pedestrian movements around the three stations to inform and provide improvements for pedestrians in this area. - iii.
 Such a scheme could include: - A new pedestrian crossing outside West Hampstead tube station and the removal of other nearby pedestrian crossings. - An expanded pedestrian area on the railway bridge above the Underground lines, linking with the new pedestrian space at 189-199 West End Lane. - A redeveloped London Overground station set well back from the pavement. - The removal of all street clutter between the Overground station and Iverson Road to provide a clear pedestrian connection to the Thameslink station forecourt.